igor531205/Geek/gb.md

 ![geekbrains](geekbrains.jpg)

-> Be patient, Alexey, there are only two lessons left!.
+> Be patient, Alexey, there are only one lessons left!.